prashant6/IntroToGit/README.md

 12. forking a repo
 13. seeing the status ( git status )
 14. .gitignore file ( to hide critical information)
+15. creating a folder inside a repo ( simply make a folder and create a .gitignore file in it and push )

 <p>master branch</p>